 The interview is a complete disaster, but unbelievably, Kate gets the job and starts to actually pull her life back together.
 She might not have a clue what she’s doing interviewing parents and writing recommendations about the students she meets, but at least she’s not weeping into her carpet all day, every day.

-The book doesn’t read quite like a standard novel – it jumps between Kate’s perspective and that of her sister’s, her boss, her two closest friends who are both keeping secrets of their own, and all the letters, essays, and emails involved in the consideration of some of the students and parents who are dying to get into Hudson Day School.
+Small Admissions doesn’t read quite like a standard novel – it jumps between Kate’s perspective and that of her sister’s, her boss, her two closest friends who are both keeping secrets of their own, and all the letters, essays, and emails involved in the consideration of some of the students and parents who are dying to get into Hudson Day School.

 And as the story progresses, it’s fun to figure out more of what happened between Kate and her boyfriend, and how other characters are involved in how things unfold.
 Plus, you get a lot of background into many characters, which I always enjoy, rather than seeing everything from just a single point of view.